DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet-cloud/dotnet-cloud.md

 Welcome to the DevCycle .NET Server SDK, which interfaces with the [DevCycle Bucketing API](/bucketing-api/#tag/devcycle).

-All requests, including user data are sent to DevCycle servers to ensure the User is bucketed correctly and will receive the correct variation.
+All requests, including user data are sent to DevCycle servers to ensure the DevCycleUser is bucketed correctly and will receive the correct variation.

 <CustomDocCardList items={useCurrentSidebarCategory().items} columnWidth={4} />